psychemedia/winter-tales/src/dancers_of_colbeck.md

 The curse that was made there
 Would be spent there.
 And it was as if they never got tired
-Though you might expect them to, what with the continous dancing,
+Though you might expect them to, what with the continuous dancing,
 And they never ate; and they never drank
 And they didn't even sleep, not a single wink.
 Whether it was day or night